How To Stop Overswinging: Unlock Your Untapped Power

 (Image credit: Future)

-When it’s this compact like this it is far easier to time the delivery of the club back into an efficient impact position for a better combination of accuracy and distance.
-Swings past parallel don’t tend to produce this outcome.
+When it’s a compact swing, like the one in the image above, it's far easier to time the delivery of the club back into an efficient impact position for a better combination of accuracy and distance.
+A golf swing that moves past parallel doesn't tend to produce this outcome.

-It is hard to gauge how far you’ve swung it and most of us will tend to swing further when we’re actually hitting it.
+It's hard to gauge how far you’ve swung the club, and most of us will tend to swing further when we’re actually hitting it.
 I like to feel that my hands are almost level with the centre of my chest with a good bit of width.
 To achieve this, feel like you are pushing your hands away from your head, and not too close to the body.

 PGA pro Jo Taylor demonstrating a good and bad impact position